 Act, dance, create, explore… at Polka we have opportunities for everyone to get involved.
 From holiday workshops to after-school groups, children can step behind the scenes to create their own performances, have fun and learn new skills.

-All Take Part bookers receive a 20% discount on (max 4 tickets per child per term) for selected Polka Theatre productions (Three Sat Under the Banyan Tree, The Wind in the Willows and In the Winter Wood).
+All Take Part bookers receive a 20% discount on (max 4 tickets per child per term) for selected Polka Theatre productions (Three Sat Under the Banyan Tree, Under the Rainbow, The Wind in the Willows and In the Winter Wood).

 Young Voices Panel